PhonePe/pulse/README.md

             ...,
         ],
-        "districts": [ //List of districts where most number of users registered from, for a selected year-quarter combination.
+        "districts": [ //List of districts where the most number of users registered from, for a selected year-quarter combination.
             {
                 "name": "bengaluru urban", //State name
                 "registeredUsers": 9955387 //Number of registered users